HL7/cancer-reporting/input/pagecontent/background.md

 There is a need for an electronic data exchange standard that maintains the discrete cancer data when exchanging information among pathology laboratories, hospital systems, and registries for continuity of care, cancer reporting, and research.
 In addition, starting in December 2022, CMS and ONC require a FHIR-based API to be in place for certified HIT vendors (see [ONC’s Cure Act Final Rule](https://www.healthit.gov/curesrule/download)).

-### Relationship to IHE SDC on FHIR

-The IHE Structured Data Capture (SDC) standard, [*IHE SDC eCC on FHIR*](https://build.fhir.org/ig/HL7/ihe-sdc-ecc-on-fhir/branches/master/index.html), (under development) uses a form driven workflow to capture and encode data and then create FHIR Observations from the captured data.
-The College of American Pathologists has implemented IHE SDC for collection of electronic Cancer Checklists (eCCs).
-The goal of IHE SDC eCC on FHIR is to extract data from these cancer checklists and create FHIR Observations for interoperability between systems.

-This Cancer Electronic Pathology Reporting FHIR IG and the future IHE SDC eCC on FHIR should complement each other.

-### Relationship to MedMorph

-Our Cancer reporting processes focus on bundling SDC/eCC on FHIR bundling and distributing them from LIS to EHR or LIS to Central Cancer Registries directly.
-The [Central Cancer Registry Reporting Content IG(CCRRC IG)](https://build.fhir.org/ig/HL7/fhir-central-cancer-registry-reporting-ig/index.html) leverages the MedMorph Reference Architecture (RA) IG to facilitate reporting cancer data to regional, state, and territorial public health central cancer registries.
-EHRs reporting pathology data to these registries are expected to follow guidance provided in that IG, including guidelines on PlanDefinition and Subscriptions.

 ### FHIR Profiles to Capture NAACCR Volume V
 <style type="text/css">
     .tg  {border-collapse:collapse;border-spacing:0;}
     .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;